Is there a waitlist for apartments?

 What length of leases do you offer?

-The GEM offers 12 month leases.
+The GEM offers 9 or 12 month leases.
 The rent rate for each initial lease length is the same.
 Once leases end, residents must sign a new lease length at the new rent rate or move out by the end of their current lease.

 What types of floor plans do you offer?